writetome51/open-array-getter-converter/README.txt

+To include in your project:

+import {PublicArrayGetterConverter} from '@writetome51/public-array-getter-converter';

-The PublicArrayGetterConverter class is a dependency of the PublicArray class
-( package:  @writetome51/public-array ).
+The PublicArrayGetterConverter class is a dependency of the PublicArray class ( package:  @writetome51/public-array ).

 PublicArrayGetterConverter has the built-in Array methods  .map()  and  .reduce() ,